TClark000/sei-project-4/README.md

 # React & Django | sei50-project IV
-A CRUD App, the backend server utilises Django with Rest Framework for REST APIs and interacts with a PostgreSQL database.
-While the frontend side is made with React and Axios.
+A CRUD application, project four is built with Django and a Rest Framework for REST APIs that interacts with a PostgreSQL database.
+The frontend side is built with React and Axios.

 An individual project over approx one week.